Motor racing-Hamilton on pole in Qatar with Verstappen second | Sports-Games

 I slept well last night so that makes a big difference," he said.
 LACKING PACE Verstappen, whose team have openly questioned the legality of Hamilton's rear wing and voiced concern about the Mercedes' impressive straight line speed, said his car was just lacking some pace.
 "It's been just a bit more tricky for us again in qualifying," said the Dutch 24-year-old, whose Mexican team mate Sergio Perez qualified only 11th in a strategic setback for Red Bull.

-Red Bull's championship leader Max Verstappen, 14 points clear of his British rival with three races remaining, will line up alongside on Sunday night but qualified nearly half a second slower.
-Hamilton's team mate Valtteri Bottas, fastest in practice, ended up third.
+Red Bull's championship leader Max Verstappen, 14 points clear of his British rival with three races remaining, qualified a distant second but faces a stewards' enquiry before Sunday's race and risks a grid drop.
+Hamilton's team mate Valtteri Bottas, fastest in practice, ended up third but was also summoned for allegedly not respecting warning flags.

 "That last lap was beautiful, it was a really sweet lap," said Hamilton, who won last weekend in Brazil after starting 10th on the grid.
 The defending champion was first out of the pits for the final flying effort and set an eye-opening time of one minute 20.827 seconds for his 102nd career pole and fourth of the season.